 Idea 2: Catch Up On Magazines And Books

 You may subscribe to a magazine, but you likely don’t get to read it very often.
 Pick up that pile and storm through it.
 You might get a few ideas for things you want to do while you recover.
 Or you can start a list of ideas for the future.
 If you have a stack of books by your bedside that never gets touched, plough through some of those as well.
 Your free time will fly by, and you will feel more caught up once you recover.

-It doesn’t matter what time of the year your injury occurs, it is never too early to choose and address your Christmas cards.
-You can save the annual Christmas letter until the last minute, but you will be grateful when the holidays roll around that you were proactive and have your cards ready to roll.
+It doesn’t matter what time of the year your injury occurs; it is never too early to choose and address your Christmas cards.
+You can save the annual Christmas letter until the last minute, but you will be grateful when the holidays roll around that you were proactive and had your cards ready to roll.